Thorny128/tennisballs/README.md

 main logic starts.

 - Lines 23 - 49: Initializing parameters for the simulation.
-Checking if the user has provided points; if so, automatically removing the origins, converting lists into Point classes, and setting `num_points`.
+Checking if the user has provided points; if so, automatically removing the origins, converting lists into Point classes, and setting `u_num_points`.
 - Lines 53 - 57: We start the timer for the simulation.
 We set user-given parameters or automatically generate them.
   - If the user has submitted parameters, they will be saved as attributes (e.g. the constructor will set `self.human_weight` to have a value, and in line 55 will set `w` to that value).